 There are four different types of trades which can be made.
 These include:

 Ladder trades involve deciding if the settlement price is predicted to equal or exceed the strike price.
-If this is highly probable, the trader would buy.
+If this is highly probable, the trader will buy.
 Should the settlement price be predicted to fall below the strike price, it is better to sell.

 One-touch trades are similar to ladder trades.
-However, the main difference is that one-touch trading is meant to predict a specific movement before the digital 100 time frame expires.
+However, the main difference is that one-touch trading is meant to predict a specific movement before the digital 100-time frame expires.
 Ladder trades are applicable when the digital 100 expires.

 Up/down trades are associated with a single strike price.
 This price is generally the close of the prior position.
 A purchase or sale will take place depending upon whether the trader believes that the settlement price is set to finish equal or higher than the previous close.

-Range trades are similar to the previous versions however in this case, the predicted strike price is set within a range of values as opposed to a discrete number.
+Range trades are similar to the previous versions; however, in this case, the predicted strike price is set within a range of values as opposed to a discrete number.